 Should We All Be Wearing Masks In Public?
 Health Experts Revisit The Question

 A few months ago, it may have seemed silly to wear a face mask during a trip to the grocery store.
-And in fact, the mainline public health message in the U.S. from the Centers for Disease Control and Prevention has been that most people don't need to wear them.
+And in fact, the mainline public health message in the U.S. from the Centers for Disease Control and Prevention has been that most people don't need to wear masks.

 But as cases of the coronavirus have skyrocketed, there's new thinking about the benefits that masks could offer in slowing the spread.
 The CDC says it is now reviewing its policy and may be considering a recommendation to encourage broader use.